jorge12345678/main/content/project/project2/index.md

 <figure>
   <img src= control.jpg width= 280 height= 280 >
-  <figcaption>Fig.1 - Robotic bartender serving Pisco Sour.
-Source: Peru21</figcaption>
+  <figcaption>Fig.1 - Software interface and control gamepad </figcaption>
 </figure>

 The project was validated with the support of the Peruvian company SEDAPAL (https://sedapalteinforma.com.pe/) who allowed access to its infrastructure as shown in Figure 2.
-A 3D model of the interior of the pipes was obtained in addition to information such as its inclination, actual diameter of the pipes, distance between mailboxes, etc.
+A 3D model of the interior of the pipes was obtained in addition to information such as its inclination, actual diameter of the pipes, etc.

 <figure>
   <img src= entrance.jpg width= 280 height= 280 >
-  <figcaption>Fig.2 - Robotic bartender serving Pisco Sour.
-Source: Peru21</figcaption>
+  <figcaption>Fig.2 - Validation of the inspection robot</figcaption>
 </figure>